Yachting: Ocean

 Larger yachts are also raced on harbours, but the most prestigious yacht races are point-to-point long-distance races on the open ocean.
 Bad weather makes even finishing such races a considerable test of equipment and willpower, and from time to time boats and sailors are lost at sea.
 The longest such events are "round-the-world" races which can take months to complete, but better-known are events such as the Fastnet race in the United Kingdom and the Sydney to Hobart Yacht Race along the east coast of Australia.
 Large races are usually organized with a first-past-the-post trophy (called "line honours") and under a handicap system that adjusts finishing times for the relative speeds of the boats' design, theoretically offering each entrant an equal chance.

 While sailing groups organize the most active and popular competitive yachting, other boating events are also held worldwide: speed motor boat racing; competitive canoeing, kayaking, and rowing; and navigational contests (generally a test of celestial and landmark-based navigation skills where GPS and other electronic navigation equipment is disallowed) are among the events which are organized around the world.
 Specialized yachts, such as hydrofoils, hovercraft, or personal watercraft also engage in competitions involving test of equipment and skill (usually, skill in maneuvering safely).
 All such events are part of the larger world of yachting, if they are done for recreational or sporting purposes.

 Cruising

 Cruising involves traveling on a boat, whether across a bay, on the Great Lakes (in the US) or from island to island in the South Pacific.
 Safe cruising across long distances requires a degree of self-sufficiency and a wide range of skills beyond handling the boat.
 Knowledge of topics such as navigation, meteorology, mechanical and electrical systems, radio, first aid, sea survival, nutrition and more are needed and can be life saving when cruising to distant shores.
 In the US, the United States Power Squadrons offer courses and certifications in these skills.
 In the UK, a system of certification is run by the Royal Yachting Association.
 Similar systems are offered by organizations in other countries and typically include a range of courses, both theoretical and practical.

+Fishing

+Offshore fishing in green and blue waters generally require sturdier, more seaworthy vessels that can handle stronger waves and more unpredictable weather conditions, and these vessels are typically larger, heavier and need to be moored in a marina.
+Most offshore recreational fishermen charter boats rather than own them, and those demanding more luxury go yacht charter.
+Fishing while yachting is often a pastime of the affluent upper and upper middle classes, and there is a demand for chartered yacht with experienced crew and equipped and catered for prestige and enjoyment.